fairwaves/um-docs/markdown/Software configuration manual.markdown

 		shell> nano /usr/local/freeswitch/conf/vars.xml

-Find lines and set up codecs
+Find lines and set up codecs:

 	<X-PRE-PROCESS cmd="set" data="global_codec_prefs=G722,PCMU,PCMA,GSM"/>
 	<X-PRE-PROCESS cmd="set" data="outbound_codec_prefs=PCMU,PCMA,GSM"/>

 ## 4	 Subscriber properties

- Virtual Teletype (VTY) has the concept of nodes and commands, which is consists of several words followed by a variable number of parameters.
+ Virtual Teletype (VTY) has the concept of nodes and commands, which consists of several words followed by a variable number of parameters.
 The VTY allows for runtime management and is available through telnet on the localhost.
 The arguments can be a single word, a string, numbers, ranges or a list of options.
 The available commands depend on the current node.

 #### 4.1	Virtual Teletype.
 Login.
 Privileged mode.